medienreaktor/Medienreaktor.Meilisearch/README.md

 # Medienreaktor.Meilisearch

-Integrates Meilisearch into Neos. *This is Work-in-Progress!*
+Integrates Meilisearch into Neos.
+**Compatibility tested with Meilisearch 1.2 and 1.3.**

 This package aims for simplicity and minimal dependencies.
 It might therefore not be as sophisticated and extensible as packages like [Flowpack.ElasticSearch.ContentRepositoryAdaptor](https://github.com/Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor), and to achieve this, some code parts had to be copied from these great packages (see Credits).